Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 Lord Bach, Minister for Defence Procurement, said:

-“Watchkeeper unmanned air vehicle systems will be an invaluable addition to out military capability.
+“Watchkeeper unmanned air vehicle systems will be an invaluable addition to our military capability.
 They will play a vital role in providing our armed forces with timely intelligence to identify the threat, enabling us to strike faster and more decisively.
 Military commanders will be able to get high-quality images as Watchkeeper tracks targets right up until the moment they are destroyed.

 “Watchkeeper will have a huge impact in providing our forces with the best capability, as cost-effectively as possible.”